sondrup/puppet-bareos/README.md

 ## Usage

-To understand Bacula, the [Component Overview] in the Bacula documentation is a useful start to begin understanding the moving parts.
+To understand Bareos, the [Component Overview] in the Bareos documentation is a useful start to begin understanding the moving parts.

 ### A Minimal Setup

-What follows here is the bare minimum you would need to get a fully functional Bacula environment with Puppet.
-This setup assumes that the three components of Bacula (Director, Storage, and Client) all run on three separate nodes.
+What follows here is the bare minimum you would need to get a fully functional Bareos environment with Puppet.
+This setup assumes that the three components of Bareos (Director, Storage, and Client) all run on three separate nodes.
 If desired, there is no reason this setup can not be build up on a single node, just updating the hostnames used below to all point to the same system.

 #### Defaults

-Bacula's functionality depends on connecting several components.
+Bareos's functionality depends on connecting several components.
 Due to the numebr of moving pieces in this module, you will likely want to set some site defaults, and tune more specifically where desired.